 Personal story: A couple of years ago I used Priceline’s Name-Your-Own-Bid feature for Vancouver, Canada.
 I used my pro tip (see below) and ended up staying in the Sheraton in downtown Vancouver for only $80 per night, which was less than half the price on other booking engines.
 When I got there, I asked if I could have a good view and ended up being on the 27th floor with a private balcony for an amazing view of the Pacific Ocean.
 How incredible is that for a Vancouver weekend getaway!

 Visit betterbidding.com before making a bid on Priceline to see what other people have been getting in certain areas and what the lowest winning bids are.
 This will help get you the best price.
 I never pay more than half price when using the Name-Your-Own-Price function of Priceline.

-Hotwire is also one of my favorite booking engines for hotels.
+Hotwire is also one of my favourite booking engines for hotels.
 It has a similar type of service like to Priceline where you can blind-book a hotel.
 Instead of bidding, however, they will tell you that they have an amazing rate on a 3-or-4-star hotel in a particular area but you won’t know what hotel it is until you book and pay.
 Some people might find this unsettling (just like Priceline) but all the hotels included on these kinds of sites are pretty good and I’ve never had a bad experience.
 Is there such a thing as a crappy 4-star hotel?
 Also, you can see the ratings of the hotels before you blind-book, which adds a certain level of comfort.

 Although I haven’t used it personally (yet), I’m told that the rates are often cheaper than other booking engines out there.